suit-wg/architecture/draft-ietf-suit-architecture.md

   attempts by an adversary to recover the plaintext binary can be mitigated or at least made more difficult.
-Obtaining the firmware is often one of the first steps to mount an attack since it gives the adversary valuable insights into used software libraries, configuration settings and generic functionality.
+Obtaining the firmware is often one of the first steps to mount an attack since it gives the adversary valuable insights into the software libraries used, configuration settings and generic functionality.
 Even though reverse engineering the binary can be a tedious process modern reverse engineering frameworks have made this task a lot easier.

-While the standardization work has been informed by and optimised for firmware update use cases of Class 1 devices (according to the device class definitions in RFC 7228 {{RFC7228}}) devices, there is nothing in the architecture that restricts its use to only these constrained IoT devices.
+While the standardization work has been informed by and optimized for firmware update use cases of Class 1 devices (according to the device class definitions in RFC 7228 {{RFC7228}}) devices, there is nothing in the architecture that restricts its use to only these constrained IoT devices.